max-hana/WeatherStation_IoT_Core/README.md

-# Weather Station
+# Weather Station for IoT Core

-This sample integrates multiple Android Things peripheral drivers together to build a connected Weather Station.
+This project is made from the AndroidThings sample project, Weather Station hosted [here](https://github.com/AndroidThings/).

+These are the only differences:
+- Sends data to IoT Core instead of PubSub.
+- Works even without a monitor on HDMI
+- Tested only with Raspberry Pi 3B with RaibowHat.

 ## Screenshots